UHvibe/UHvibe.github.io/README.md

 **Overall**:

 -Overall, it was really good.
 I didn't expect it to be that good.

+#### Feedback 3 by A.O.

+Awesome design, especially the front page.
+I like how they implemented filters and email contact functions and also really like the simple design for profile :)

+#### Feedback 4 by Y.C.

+- It's cool how only UH students can use the app.

+- It's nice how it allows students to make new friends with similar interests.

+- The design is nice, everything is organized nicely.

+- It would be a good platform for new UH students who want to meet new friends.

+#### Feedback 5 by J.C.

+- ... waiting for response

 # Contact Us
 * Mai Abe: maiabe@hawaii.edu